-1. A sworn and notarized statement from the resident of the school district indicating that the signer is a resident of the school district, is supporting the child without receiving personal compensation, that the child is living with the resident continuously and not just for the school year, and that the resident will accept all responsibilities relating to the child's schooling (See Attachment B for a model statement), or

-2. Appropriate legal documentation to show dependency or guardianship, which may include a custody order.
+1. A sworn and notarized statement from the resident of the school district indicating that the signer is a resident of the school district, is supporting the child without receiving personal compensation, that the child is living with the resident continuously and not just for the school year, and that the resident will accept all responsibilities relating to the child's schooling (See Attachment B for a model statement), or which may include a custody order.
 The Charter School may require other information to be submitted by the resident to substantiate the sworn statement.
 The natural parent(s) or former guardian(s) of the student may not be required to provide information.
 Once the requested information is provided, the Charter School will enroll the child and permit him or her to begin to attend school without delay, but in no case more than 5 days.
 (See attached Affidavit of Support), if a space exists pursuant to the school's Admission/Lottery Policy.